 Items that will be helpful to bring include:

-Videos and photographs of your pet and his/her environment can be extremely helpful.
-If you can safely videotape your pet exhibiting the problem behavior (e.g. record possible separation anxiety behaviors in your pet when home alone or any behavior you are worried about) please do so.
-Please do not put your pet, any people, or other animals in a dangerous situation just to obtain a video.
-If you are bringing a cat, please bring a diagram of your house and label where the food and water dishes are as well as the litter boxes.
+- Videos and photographs of your pet and their environment can be extremely helpful.
+If you can safely record your pet exhibiting the problem behavior please do so (e.g. record behaviors in your pet when home alone or any behavior you are worried about).
+Please do not put your pet, any people, or other animals in a dangerous situation (e.g., aggression) just to obtain a video.